QIU-Hongxiang-David/DR_Proximal_SC/README.md

 Code for "Doubly Robust Proximal Synthetic Controls"

 In each simulation, `generate_data.R` contains functions to generate data and make inferences; `simulation.R` runs simulations.
 To run simulations, submit `submit.sh` to a cluster with SGE.

+To run each data analysis example, run code in the R Markdown file.